neuefische/web-exercises/sessions/react-state-2/triple-count/README.md

 ## Task

 Fix the `handleIncrement` function so that it increments the `count` state by 3.
-Make sure to use `setCount` three times.
+For the sake of this challenge, make sure to still call `setCount` three times, incrementing by 1 each time.

 You can use the following hint as guideline: